 For example, if you’re working a ledge, you’ll want to be as parallel as possible to the ledge, and cast along it.
 This will ensure your jerkbait is within the target zone throughout the cast.

-How to Work a Jerkbait
+How to Fish a Jerkbait for Bass

 This is definitely a controversial topic, as many anglers have a different approach to retrieving a jerkbait, and they have succeeded in doing so.